ahmedmustafaux/cequens-newux/DEVELOPMENT_GUIDELINES.md

 ### **Performance**
 - Use React.memo for expensive components
 - Implement proper loading states
-- Optimize images with Next.js Image component
+- Optimize images with proper sizing and formats
 - Use dynamic imports for code splitting

 ## **State Management**